 - A special playdate or time with friends

 - A few extra dollars to contribute toward something they are saving up for

-I've taken nearly a decade of tips and tricks for getting out of debt, managing money and understanding it (even though you maybe hate it and are bad at math…he'em…) and turned it into a fun, engaging, easy to follow video program.
+While you're here, make sure you check out Budget Boot Camp!
+We've taken nearly a decade of tips and tricks for getting out of debt, managing money and understanding it (even though you maybe hate it and are bad at math…he'em…) and turned it into a fun, engaging, easy to follow video program.

-You have nothing to lose because if you don't save or earn at LEAST what you paid for it, I'll give your money back.
+You have nothing to lose because if you don't save or earn at LEAST what you paid for it, we'll give your money back.
 So use the code FCFBLOG at checkout to get an extra 10% off, and give it a try!

 Looking for more stellar ideas for kids?